Rokasl/CS408_project/report/source/12_chapter_5.md

   [([Pat], Exp)]  -- list of pattern matching rules
 ```

-Goal for the compiler is to compile data type "Exp" (type of expression, such as atom or application) to
+The core goal of the compiler is to compile data types "Exp" (type of expression, such as atom or application)
-working JavaScript, generating functions that do intermediate steps.
+to JavaScript structures (arrays of operators and resumptions).
 The code for compiling "Exp" will
-expect a lookup table which maps the "environment" array (stores values of pattern values) to
+expect a lookup table which maps the "environment" (stores pattern values) to
 array indices.
 In order to find out if certain values are in scope, otherwise compilation will fail.

 ```haskell
 type EnvTable = [(String, Int)]
 ```

 Furthermore, there are two types of patterns.
-Pattern for computation - "Pat" and pattern
+Patterns for computation - "Pat" and patterns
 for value - "VPat".
-Patterns for computation can be thunk, command type or "VPat", such as variable "VPV",
+Patterns for computation can be thunk, command or "VPat" type, such as variable "VPV",
 pair "VPat :&: VPat" and so on.
 Compiler has to build an "EnvTable" from these patterns, hence
-these two functions: "patCompile" and "vpatCompile".
-They have been implemented using counter monad
+these two functions: "patCompile" and "vpatCompile" to build it.
+They have been implemented
+using counter monad
 "Counter", which is there to count each patern and is used for "environment" lookup table.
 And the core pattern maching priciple
 used was "match-this-or-bust" described in PhD thesis "Computer Aided Manipulation of Symbols"
 [@Match-bust].
 Therefore, these functions will generate series of checks for each individual pattern and
-if everything is fine and the pattern is a variable and not, for example, an atom or integer,
+if everything is fine and the pattern is what its suppose to be, then
-add them to the "environment", else it will throw an expection.
+add it to the "environment", else it will throw an expection.
 In the code snippet below the patern
 is an integer so we don't need to add them to the environemnt, but it still has to pass these tests
 in order to match.
 Value "next" is just a counter to arange correct indeces for "environment"
 lookup table: